arlowatts/torys-map/README.md

-# the-heart-of-a-dead-star
+# Torys

-The Heart of a Dead Star is a fantasy setting designed by Arlo Watts.
+Torys is a fantasy setting designed by Arlo Watts.
 See [worldbuilding](worldbuilding) for information about the terrain, races, and geography of the setting, as well as more specific information about certain locations.